usaid-cs/yesterday-i-learned/random.md

 - `pigz` is gzip, but with parallel processing (and slightly better compression).
 - A [micromort](https://en.wikipedia.org/wiki/Micromort) is a measure of probability of death.
 It is (more or less) the amount associated with risk for each action a person is willing to pay to die doing that event.
 For example, for every 27km you walk, you get one micromort.
 - [Bandy](https://en.wikipedia.org/wiki/Bandy) is an ice sport like hockey, except the puck is a ball.
 The Canadian Bandy headquarters is in Winnipeg, and it never wins Russia in their own game.
-- At the start of a new job, you are not meant to blend in; instead, find the problems related to the workplace to make sure your next job search includes them as a requirement.
 - Every girl loves to eat and travel.
 Every girl loves family and friends and, sometimes "loves" good scotch or whiskey.
 - [POST/Redirect/GET](http://en.wikipedia.org/wiki/Post/Redirect/Get): by returning a 30x response in your POST, the user will be forced to GET a different page, which means the user will not be able to POST to the same page again.
 - Caps at the ends of bike handles are supposed to prevent them from making a human sausages when it hits any part of the body.